smartoptics/sosnmp/SECURITY.md

   Minor releases include new features and improvements.
 Upgrade to the latest minor version within 6 months after a new minor release is available to continue receiving security updates.
   *Example:* After 6.2.0 is released, upgrade to the latest 6.2.x within 6 months.

+  > Note that our plan is to reduce this from 6 months to 3 months for 7.1.0 and above.

 - **Upgrade to the Next Major Release Within 1 Year** Major releases may introduce significant changes and new functionalities.
 Upgrade to the latest major version within 1 year after a new major release to maintain support and security updates.
   *Example:* After 7.0.0 is released, upgrade to 7.x.x within 1 year.